BahlaiLab/Policies/lesser-used-policies/research_help_response.md

 Asking professors for help is a great idea, but only once you have specific questions and can make sure you’re directing your questions to the right people.
 Generally we put a fair bit about what we do on the web, either through our university or personal websites.
 You can look at directories (For example [ directory of a department that actually does  X ]) and once you find someone whose expertise/ research area aligns with the question you’re asking- and then reach out to them- you might want to ask them specific questions about their opinions on things relevant to your research topic, but you have to be specific: asking a professor about general information that's available on the web isn't the best use of their (or your!) time.

+I understand you're likely reaching out to fulfil the requirements of an assignment- please feel free to share my response with your instructor.

 Good luck with your project!

 Best,